 Key Ingredient #3: Coordinated Content Delivery

-We often start with the press release as the driver for all of our content.
-The press release is often the longest piece of content that we use in a campaign.
+We often start with one piece of longer-form content as the driver for all content.
+A press release, blog post or pitch is often the longest piece of content that we use in a campaign.
 It tells the full story, and is one of the first pieces launched once all the campaign details are in place.
-Then we take the key messages from the press release and use them for the other channels we are using.
-Channels include social media, email newsletters, blogs, website, paid advertising, collateral and in-person events.
+Then we take the key messages from that piece and use them for the other channels we are using.
+Those channels typically include social media, email newsletters, blogs, website pages, paid advertising, print or digital collateral and in-person events.

 Keep these things in mind as you “slice and dice” your content: